kimtth/awesome-azure-openai-llm/README.md

 - [LLMs for Chip Design](https://arxiv.org/abs/2311.00176): Domain-Adapted LLMs for Chip Design [31 Oct 2023]
 - [Design2Code](https://arxiv.org/abs/2403.03163): How Far Are We From Automating Front-End Engineering? `64% of cases GPT-4V generated webpages are considered better than the original reference webpages` [5 Mar 2024]
+- [Testing theory of mind in large language models and humans](https://www.nature.com/articles/s41562-024-01882-z): Some large language models (LLMs) perform as well as, and in some cases better than, humans when presented with tasks designed to test the ability to track people’s mental states, known as “theory of mind.” [cite](https://www.technologyreview.com/2024/05/20/1092681/ai-models-can-outperform-humans-in-tests-to-identify-mental-states) [20 May 2024]

 ## **Section 7** : Large Language Model: Landscape